CodeFellows-Curve/dotnet-api/curve-api/curve-api/README-Auth.md

-currently with the most up to date versioning of graphQL, It is currently not possible to add a policy to input objects using schema first approach, which is the implementation that is required in order to integrate graphQL with the back end. this ended the implementation of Auth0 where we could not keep the access token persistent long enough to verify the user, and verify the request. this is not a viable solution because hackers can spoof an email and access another users info
+currently with the most up to date versioning of graphQL, It is currently not possible to add a policy to input objects using schema first approach, which is the implementation that is required in order to integrate graphQL with the back end. this ended the implementation of Auth0 where we could not keep the access token persistent long enough to verify the user, and verify the request. this is not a viable solution because hackers can spoof an email and access another users data

 ### What we are doing now: